reevoo/json-shape-spike/README.md

 ## Spike assignment

 Create simple API allowing users to list products and their reviews, create review and upvote/downwote review.
-Use HAL JSON and then JSON API format for request/responses.
+Use HAL JSON and then JSON API format for request/response JSON structure.

 ## Resoures